-- Core Requirements 18 hours consisting of the following classes.
-Substitutions are not allowed.
-PSYC 1101 Introduction to Psychology PSY 321 Social Psychology PSY 350 Abnormal Psychology SOCI 1000 Introduction to Sociology SOCI 2500 Kinship and Marriage SOCI 3500 Race/Ethnicity and Gender in Society - Health and Nutrition 4 hours consisting of a combination of any HPR, EXCS, PED course or NURS 3305 (Nutrition and Health), - 3.
-Culture and Global Literacy 6 hours consisting of any combination of language or culturebased course.
-Sequential courses not required. - Area of Concentration 12 hours consisting of any PSY, EDU, or HDV course associated with the three concentrations offered in the major. - Elective Courses 6 hours of any PSY, SOC, or EDU course not use above, along with HIS 315 or BIOL 2148
+PSYC 3350 Abnormal Psychology

+SOCI 1000 Introduction to Sociology

+SOCI 2500 Kinship and Marriage

+SOCI 3500 Race/Ethnicity and Gender in Society

+- 2. Health and Nutrition 4 hours consisting of a combination of any EXCS, PEDU course or NURS 3305 (Nutrition and Health), - 3.
+Culture and Global Literacy 6 hours consisting of any combination of language or culture-based course.
+Sequential courses not required. - 4.
+Elective Courses 18 hours of any PSYC (PSY), SOCI (SOC), or HDFS (HDV) course not used above, along with BIOL 2148.